lucasbonaffini/war_game/src/README.md

 Before creating a character, ensure you have created a class.
 You need to assign a class to a character during creation.

+Creating a Wizard:

+To create a wizard, you must first create a class with the name "Wizard".
+This allows you to create a wizard character and manage wizard-specific attributes such as mana.

 Creating Potions: